BilliMorgan/Jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2., PostgreSQL 9.x, Bootstrap.

 TDD was used during creating this project as well as RSpec for testing some functionality.

 Customer can:
-* sign up account, log in, log out.
-Data is hushed by bcrypt;
+* sign up account, login, logout.
+Data is hashed by bcrypt;
 * add items to the cart, change quantity, pay for items using Stripe account.

 Admin can: